github/docs/content/admin/identity-and-access-management/provisioning-user-accounts-for-enterprise-managed-users/provisioning-users-and-groups-with-scim-using-the-rest-api.md

 To provision, list, or manage users, make requests to the following REST API endpoints.
 You can read about the associated API endpoints in the REST API documentation and see code examples, and you can review audit log events associated with each request.

-Before a person with an identity on your identity management system can sign into your enterprise, you must create the corresponding user.
+Before a person with an identity on your identity management system can sign in to your enterprise, you must create the corresponding user.
 Your enterprise doesn't require an available license to provision a new user account.

 - For an overview of the supported attributes for users, see "[SCIM](/rest/enterprise-admin/scim#supported-scim-user-attributes)" in the REST API documentation.
-- You can view provisioned users in the web interface for {% data variables.product.product_name %}.
+- You can view provisioned users in the web UI for {% data variables.product.product_name %}.
 For more information, see "[AUTOTITLE](/admin/managing-accounts-and-repositories/managing-users-in-your-enterprise/viewing-people-in-your-enterprise)."

 | Action | Method | Endpoint and more information |  Events in the audit log |
 | :- | :- | :- | :- |